Year 3

 Curriculum

-Here is a summary of what we will be learning in Year 3 during the Summer term:
+Here is a summary of what we will be learning in Year 3 during the second half of the Summer term:

 Writing